 The tax rates and tax thresholds for employment income vary depending upon whether the individual is a resident of Vietnam or non-resident for tax purposes.
 Tax residents of Vietnam are taxed at progressive tax rates ranging from 5 percent to 35 percent.
 The top marginal rate is 35 percent on monthly income earned over 80 million Vietnamese dong (VND) for tax residents of Vietnam (including both Vietnamese nationals and expatriates).
 Tax non-residents of Vietnam are subject to tax at a flat rate of 20 percent on their Vietnam-sourced income.

 Vietnamese employees are subject to compulsory social insurance (SI), health insurance (HI), and unemployment insurance (UI).
 Foreign individuals, on the other hand, have to date only been subject only to HI and SI depending on their working status in Vietnam (i.e. internal transfer or not, with or without labor contract, etc.).

 On 20 November 2014, the National Assembly issued Law 58/2014/QH13, broadening the applicable “objects” of compulsory SI.
 The Vietnamese SI scheme provides coverage for illness, maternity, occupational diseases and accidents, retirement, and death.
 The objects include expatriate employees working in Vietnam under labor contracts with Vietnamese entities and having work permits/practicing licenses/certificates issued by Vietnamese competent authorities.
 The SI is, however, not applicable to those who are international assignees (i.e. transferred from head office in overseas to a subsidiary in Vietnam).

 From 1 October 2009, a foreign individual who signs a Vietnam employment contract for 3 months or more with an entity in Vietnam is subject to the statutory health insurance payment.
 The applicable rates from 1 January 2017 are 1.5 percent for employees and 3 percent for employers.
 In addition, SI contributions are required as detailed above.

-The base level used for calculation of the compulsory social and health insurances above is capped at 20 times the base salary, VND27,800,000 at present.
+The base level used for calculation of the compulsory social and health insurances above is capped at 20 times the base salary, VND29,800,000 at present.
 The base level for calculation of unemployment insurance varies from VND61,400,000 to VND88,400,000 depending on regional location.